nwilliams770/academia/GoLang/notes.md

 //
 type human interface {
-    // This means that, any other type that also has the method `speak()` is ALSO of type human speak()
+    // This means that, any other type that also has the method `speak()` is ALSO of type human

+    // "If you have these methods then you are also my type" speak()
 }
 ```
 * A value can be of more than one type!
+By assigning any type that has the method `speak` to type `human` as well, we can do human-specific things such as `speakHuman (h human) { fmt.Println("human speaking!)}`
+    * As long as the argument contains the method `speak`, it can be used in `speakHuman`
+    * This means that VALUES of other types such as `secretAgent` or `person` can also be passed to `speakHuman` as they both have `speak` methods